- Understand card declines

 - Card declines are flagged by the cardholder's institution.
-These banks never share with us the detailed information on the reason for these declines.
-Most often the situation is that the bank didn't recognize the company and as a precaution flagged the charge anyway in hopes that the cardholder will contact them in the event that this was not in error.
+These banks never share detailed information regarding these declines with Recharge.
+A typical cause is that the bank did not recognize the company and flagged the charge as a precaution, in hopes that the cardholder will contact them in the event that this was not in error.

 Set up automatic retry settings

-To adjust your automatic retry logic:
+Adjust your automatic retry settings

-- Under Failed charges, select ReCharge will retry failed charges.
+- Under Failed charges, select Recharge will retry failed charges.

 - From the Retry charge interval dropdown, select the interval between each retry attempt.